- Why do we need dental cleanings?

 The number of cleanings you need each year depends on your home-hygiene, teeth crowding issues, medical history, etc. The average patient needs a dental cleaning every 6 months.
 However, those with advanced gum disease need a cleaning every 3 to 4 months.
 Only your dentist can determine the status of your gums to determine how frequently you need your teeth cleaned.

-If you are due a dental cleaning, don’t delay treatment and give us a call today.
-Call us at (949) 481-2540 or book your cleaning online today.
-We will examine your X-rays and evaluate your gums to determine a protocol a treatment that best suits your needs.
-By following our instructions and maintaining regular cleanings, we can help you keep your teeth healthy and happy for life!
+Gum disease is a serious condition and can causes irreversible damage to your teeth.
+If you’re due a dental cleaning, don’t delay treatment any longer.
+Give us a call today at (949)481-2540 or book your cleaning online.
+We will examine your X-rays and evaluate your gums to determine a treatment protocol that best suits your needs.
+By following our instructions and maintaining your regular dental cleanings, we can keep your teeth healthy and happy for life!